ericerkz/minecraft-discord-webhook/README.md

 # minecraft-discord-webhook

 This was forked from the original bash version [here](https://github.com/saadbruno/minecraft-discord-webhook).
-I then ran it through Deepseek and made some minor modifications to make a powershell version.
+I then ran it through Deepseek and made some minor modifications to make a powershell version for any windows-based MC hosts.
 There's definitely some jank to it, but it does functionally work!
 YMMV.

 A small, server agnostic, way to push your Minecraft server updates to Discord